Skip to main content

 Positive vs Negative Turns

 A positive turn angle rotates the pen anti-clockwise (left).
 A negative angle rotates it clockwise (right).
-This matches standard mathematical convention.
+This matches the standard mathematical convention you'll see in trigonometry and coordinate geometry.

 Swift